mtwasetku-ui/physioto/src/content/blog/parkinsons-disease-home-physiotherapy.md

 ### How often should someone with Parkinson's disease see a physiotherapist?

 This varies considerably depending on stage of disease, current goals, and functional level.
 In the early to middle stages, most people benefit from fortnightly or monthly visits combined with a consistent daily home programme.
 In more advanced stages, or during a period of notable functional decline, more frequent visits may be warranted.
-Michael will discuss the appropriate frequency at your first visit and adjust as your needs change.
+Micheal will discuss the appropriate frequency at your first visit and adjust as your needs change.

 ### Can physiotherapy help with non-motor symptoms like fatigue and sleep?